 September 20, 2025, 5:04 am | Read time: 7 minutes

 After a little more than three hours of travel, during which our train rattled through the East German province, past places like Altentreptow, Sternfeld, and Utzedel, we finally arrive at our day’s destination: Stralsund Central Station, the gateway for a lovely day I want to spend with my girlfriend in the old Hanseatic city.
-In fact, it’s only a few hours, so we set off purposefully.
-With us, surprisingly few of the people who boarded in Berlin; already, a sense of discovery sets in.
-You might even imagine the faint smell of salt in the air, as city dwellers don’t get to the sea every day.
-And soon we are on our way to the old town of Stralsund.
+Actually, it’s just a few hours, so we set off purposefully.
+With us are surprisingly few of the people who boarded in Berlin; already a sense of discovery sets in.
+You might imagine the faint smell of salt in the air, as city dwellers don’t get to the sea every day.
+And soon we’re on our way to Stralsund’s old town.

 We pass over the Tribseer Damm by the not-so-small “Kleiner Frankenteich,” and soon the old ring wall of Stralsund, founded in the 13th century, comes into view.
 As early as 1234, it was granted city rights, making it the oldest city in all of Pomerania today.
-For several centuries, it was an important center of the Hanseatic League, this once mighty trading alliance whose reach extended far beyond today’s German borders.
-Thanks to the remarkably well-preserved buildings and sacred structures from that time, UNESCO granted Stralsund’s old town World Heritage status back in 2002.
-And we are now walking right into it.
+For several centuries, this was an important center of the Hanseatic League, that once mighty trade alliance whose reach extended far beyond today’s German borders.
+Thanks to the remarkably well-preserved buildings and sacred structures from that time, UNESCO granted Stralsund’s old town World Heritage status in 2002.
+And now we’re walking right into it.

 A City Takes a Siesta